guinetn/browserLocalHomepage/assets/slides/computer_science/software_design_rules.md

 # LOD (The law of demeter)

 Principle of Least Knowledge
+A class should know only its direct dependencies
 Not applicable to every real world problem (Surgeon to know about Patient as well as his Heart) Minimize coupling within the application
 • Design guideline for developing software using Object Orientation